 H.1 Motivation

-In addition to the distribution of television programming, the IP enabled cable television infrastructure can provide a means by which a myriad of advanced services (e.g., over the top and multi-screen services) are realized for the subscriber/consumer, including cloud computing services, big data services, artificial intelligence and interactivity services, etc. Such services include cloud DVR, time-shift TV (catchup, restart, pause/resume), video on demand and linear TV in the data plane as well as advanced search, recommendations, targeted advertisements, personalized UI, advanced fraud detection and much better business analytics in the control plane.
+In addition to the distribution of television programming, the IP-enabled cable television infrastructure can provide a means by which a myriad of advanced services (e.g., over the top and multi-screen services) are realized for the subscriber/consumer, including cloud computing services, big data services, artificial intelligence and interactivity services, etc. Such services include cloud DVR, time-shift TV (catchup, restart, pause/resume), video on demand and linear TV in the data plane as well as advanced search, recommendations, targeted advertisements, personalized UI, advanced fraud detection and much better business analytics in the control plane.

 Rapid development of IP technologies enables cable television networks to be a versatile infrastructure for various interactive multimedia services, and their enabling platforms.
-Future IP-based cable television networks, at a very high level, will connect with at least four entities:
+Future IP-based cable television networks, at a very high level, will connect with at least two entities:

-– hybrid fibre/coaxial (HFC) access network
+– hybrid fibre/coaxial (HFC) access network or optical access networks;

 – IP network;

-– public switched telephone network (PSTN) – third party entities.
+– optional: public switched telephone network (PSTN) and/or other third party entities.

 Additionally, the convergence of these entities (their delivery mechanisms as well as their services/applications) will catalyse the hybridization of new services and applications.

-The system architecture for future IP-enabled cable networks should include the specifications of the functional components and define the interfaces between the above mentioned entities, including their delivery mechanisms, and IP-based cable television networks as well as definition of how the various services and related subsystems (also called micro-services) are deployed in the cloud, on premises, and/or at the edge of the network.IP-enabled advanced multimedia applications and services will require strict latency and packet-loss control.
+The system architecture for future IP-enabled cable networks should include the specifications of the functional components and define the interfaces between the above-mentioned entities, including their delivery mechanisms, and IP-based cable television networks as well as definition of how the various services and related subsystems (also called microservices) are deployed in the cloud, on premises, and/or at the edge of the network.
+Further, the microservice architecture should also include specifications and requirements of integrated media based on container, virtual machine, cloud, and other infrastructures to support the audiovisual media business carried out by microservices on a variety of infrastructures.

+Possible future architecture could support cyber physical system (CPS) where integrated broadband cable networks play an important role to connect between physical space and cyber space.
+It could also provide some computational and / or AI assisted functionalities to support the CPS architecture.
+Services such as metaverse, various types of digital transformation are supposed to be provided by CPS.

+IP-enabled advanced multimedia applications and services will require strict latency and packet-loss control.
 While it may not be necessary to develop new codecs for these applications and services, it is required to specify which codecs should be mandatory to guarantee the quality of service (QoS) of these advanced multimedia applications and services over IP-enabled cable television networks.
 The new Recommendations will describe the mandatory and optional requirements for IP-enabled multimedia applications and services in accordance with the specified QoS and security.

 H.2 Question